cado-security/product-help/docs/cado/discovery-import/kubernetes.md

 ### Private GKE Clusters

-Please use the **Alternate Private EKS Cluster Access** method described above.
+Please use the **Alternate Private Cluster Access with a Sidecar** method described above.

 / Forensic Acquisition and Investigation is exploring support for private GKE clusters through public endpoints on private clusters via the "normal" method.

 ### Private EKS Clusters

-Private EKS clusters can be configured to be accessible only from within the VPC they reside in or connected networks (e.g., peered VPCs).
-If the cluster is configured with "Private endpoint only," you will need to use a method like VPC peering or another connection option to access the API.

-If / Forensic Acquisition and Investigation cannot access the cluster endpoint, you can use the **Alternate Private EKS Cluster Access** method described above.

-#### Alternate Private EKS Cluster Access

-If the / Forensic Acquisition and Investigation platform does not have access to the cluster endpoint, you can acquire data by deploying the Host acquisition script.
+If the / Forensic Acquisition and Investigation platform does not have access to the cluster endpoint, you can acquire data by deploying the Host/Sidecar acquisition script.

 To do this, connect to your EKS cluster using a command like: